8 Mukesh Ambani companies that put him at the top of his game

 The eighth richest man in the world today, Mukesh Ambani is both a jack and master of all trades – that he has invested in.
 Having forayed into a number of industries, Mukesh Ambani owns companies in almost every sector that one can think of.
-Here’s a list of Mukesh Ambani’s companies amd businesses that contribute to his $92.4 billion (Rs 7.6 lakh crores approx) net worth.
+Here’s a list of Mukesh Ambani’s companies amd businesses that contribute to his $92.4 billion net worth.

-Founder and Chairman of the $104 billion (Rs 8.5 lakh crores approx) Reliance Industries, Mukesh Ambani has businesses in petrochemicals, oil and gas, telecom and retail sectors.
+Founder and Chairman of the $104 billion Reliance Industries, Mukesh Ambani has businesses in petrochemicals, oil and gas, telecom and retail sectors.
 The brainchild of Dhirubhai Ambani, Reliance was founded by him and later taken on by Mukesh Ambani, who’s the man behind creating the vast empire that it is today.
 Today, we are looking at all of Mukesh Ambani’s companies that he owns and runs.

 List of Mukesh Ambani’s companies and businesses